nikolowry/bromite-builder/README.md

 ## <a name="notes"></a>Notes

 Builds produced with `bromite-builder` differ from official Bromite releases with the following:

 - Retains Chromium branding and namespace
 - Optionally revert the white Navigation Bar in the Material Design Refresh (MD2) to black with option `--dark-navbar`
+- Symbols are turned off for faster build times.
+For even faster builds on `arm64` and `x86`, build with option `--gn-args="use_jumbo_build=true"`

 ## <a name="resources"></a>Resources